rcapillon/eigenfem/README.md

     - Copyright 2015-2025, Yixuan Qiu

 ## Installation and running example scripts
+Requirements:
-Installation can be performed using CMake (minimal version required: 3.28.3).
+- CMake (minimal version required: 3.28.3)
-The installation procedure has been tested on MacOS Sequoia 15.5 and Ubuntu 24.04.2, but should work for other versions as well.
+- OS: MacOS (tested on MacOS Sequoia 15.5 with a M1 2020 Macbook Pro), Linux (tested on Ubuntu arm64 24.04.2).

 No testing on Windows has been done for now.

 First, clone the repository in the folder of your choice with:
 ```